DIGITALFRANK/DeviseGemTest/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+Here we will be taking different steps to play and with and test the Devise Gem.
+How far can we push it regarding User Authentication, Security, and even a little bit of Authorization functions

+A few things we will cover & test:

+* Creating Devise models & migrations

+* Adding Devise to an existing User model

+* Automatically generate password for users (simpler registration)

+* Retain User Data after account Delete (soft delete)

+* Use Omniauth in a localized scope

-* Deployment instructions
+* OmniAuth: Testing

+* Redirect to a specific page on successful sign in and sign out

+* Add an Admin role

+* Add a default role to a User

+* Send emails in background (Resque, Sidekiq and Delayed::Job)

+* AWS Cognito Federated Identity Authentication

 * ...